powerbox1000/sierpinski-right-triangle/README.md

 ```

 ## Running
-Change `-Xmx5G` to the amount of memory you want to assign.
+Change `-Xmx5G` to the amount of memory you want to allocate.
 ```bash
 cd src
 java -Xmx5G Main